Carl Crawford: 2002–2006

-2007–10
+2007–2010

 Crawford was named an All-Star for the second time in 2007, becoming the first Devil Ray to receive the honor more than once.
 He homered in the 6th inning of the All-Star Game, on a 3–2 pitch from Francisco Cordero of the Milwaukee Brewers.

 In the second half of the season, Crawford had a sore right wrist which had been bothering him for some time, and did not hit a home run for a period of 42 days.
 Prior to a game against the Toronto Blue Jays, he had an MRI and was listed as doubtful to play because of the wrist.
 However, he pinch hit as the game went into extra innings and hit a walk-off home run, ending his drought.
 This kicked off a run of four homers in ten games.
 In August, ESPN.com named Crawford the Devil Rays' "Face of the Franchise".

 On April 11, 2008, Crawford accumulated his 1,000th hit, making him the eighth player to hit 1,000 and steal 250 bases before turning 27.
 In game four of the American League Championship Series against the Boston Red Sox, Crawford tied an ALCS record with five hits in one game, going 5–5 and stealing two bases.
 After the season, he won his second Fielding Bible Award.

 In 2008, he had surgery to fix the tendon of the middle finger of his right hand.

 On May 3, 2009, Carl Crawford tied a modern-era record by stealing six bases in a game against the Boston Red Sox, part of a team-record eight total stolen bases.
 On July 14, 2009, Crawford represented Tampa Bay in the 2009 All Star Game, where he was named MVP for a leaping catch at the top of the 8-foot outfield wall to prevent a possible go-ahead home run by Rockies outfielder Brad Hawpe.

-In 2009, he had the best range factor of all starting major league left fielders (2.34).
+In 2009, Crawford stole a career-high 60 bases and had the best range factor of all starting major league left fielders (2.34).
 He won his second consecutive Fielding Bible Award and third overall at left field.

 On July 31, 2010, Crawford reached 400 stolen bases.
 He is the 7th player in history to reach that mark before his 29th birthday.
 On August 17, 2010, Crawford hit the 100th triple of his career, joining Ty Cobb as the only major league players to hit 100 triples and steal 400 bases before the age of 30.
 He finished the 2010 season with a career-high 19 home runs and 90 RBIs.

 The Tampa Bay chapter of the Baseball Writers' Association of America voted Crawford the Most Valuable Player for the Rays in 2010.
 Following the conclusion of the season, Crawford was given the Gold Glove Award, as well as the Silver Slugger Award.